 Besides, the cheese is known as one of the oldest ones in the world.
 And the more aged it gets, the more peppery it tastes.
 Maybe, for this reason, many people love to use it as a spicy, cheesy spread to pair with their crusty bread, sandwiches, and pitas.

 A conventional block of feta brings you only good vibes, not only due to its salty and palatable flavors but also creamy and crumbly texture.
 Its unique aroma varies depending on the milk you choose to use and its aging process.

-Nowadays, popular dishes using this cheese are lentil salad with baked feta, Greek salad, feta stuffed chicken, peppery tortilla with cheese, tomato pesto bites, and feta muffins.
+Nowadays, people even use it as a replacement for cottage cheese or other types with similar flavor.
+Besides, you can find feta cheese in several popular dishes like lentil salad, Greek salad, feta stuffed chicken, peppery tortilla with cheese, tomato pesto bites, and feta muffins.

 All of them deliver a Mediterranean feeling, which is unlike the vibe Mozzarella brings to the eaters.
 Also, it’s clever to pair feta with fruits and vegetables to kick up your favorite dishes and satisfy your craving.

 Considered as the most reputed cheese in Greece, feta is also high in nutrients and is undoubtedly a superb source of calcium.

 As stated by FoodData Central, one portion (100g) of feta cheese is equivalent to (1) :

 Feta cheese appears a healthy choice for those going for the keto diet.
 As you see in this table, the cheese gets packed with a good amount of vitamins B-6, zinc, potassium, and calcium.

 What’s interesting to know here is that the cheese has low calorie and fat content.
 Moreover, it has more vitamins and calcium than some cheeses you know, such as ricotta and cottage cheese.